d’Alembert Roulette Strategy

 We’ve seen a significant percentage of online casinos limit outside roulette bets to 10% of the table’s limit in some games.

-Possible drawbacks of d’Alembert
+Possible Drawbacks of d’Alembert

 Suppose we’ve found a high rollers’ live roulette table with a £5000 maximum betting limit.
+The player in this scenario is on a losing streak.

 At some point during the progression, there’s a chance that they must wager £5000 or more during the next round.